Harsha0o/GWL-PREDICTOR/README.md

 GWL Predictor
 Overview
-The GWL Predictor project is a machine learning model designed to predict the Gross Weight Load (GWL) based on historical data.
+The GWL Predictor project is a machine learning model designed to predict the Ground Water Level (GWL) based on historical data.
 The model leverages data science techniques, including data preprocessing, feature engineering, and regression algorithms to make accurate predictions.

 Features
 Data Preprocessing: Handles missing values, outliers, and data normalization to ensure the model’s accuracy.